LSHTMPathogenSeqLab/Malaria-MOI/README.md

-# pyMOI
+# Malaria-MOI

 ## Introduction

-This is a reimplementation of [estMOI](https://github.com/sammy-assefa/estMOI) in python.
-Still work in progress.
+This is a tool to estimate multiplicity of infection (MOI) from BAM and VCF inputs.
+This is particularly useful in the context of malaria.

 ## Installation